cedrickchee/src/apps/wiki/docs/resources/machine-learning/language-models/transformer/transformer.md

   - Reinforcement Learning from Human Feedback (RLHF) has emerged as a key method to finetune LLMs and align them with human values.
 This involves humans ranking language model outputs sampled for a given input, using these rankings to learn a reward model of human preferences, and then using this as a reward signal to finetune the language model with using RL.
 30. [The Scaling Hypothesis](https://www.gwern.net/Scaling-hypothesis) by Gwern - On GPT-3: meta-learning, scaling, implications, and deep theory.
 31. [AI And The Limits Of Language — An AI system trained on words and sentences alone will never approximate human understanding](https://www.noemamag.com/ai-and-the-limits-of-language/) by Jacob Browning and Yann LeCun - What LLMs like ChatGPT can and cannot do, and why AGI is not here yet.
+32. [Use GPT-3 foundational models incorrectly: reduce costs 40x and increase speed by 5x](https://www.buildt.ai/blog/incorrectusage) - When fine-tuning a model, it is important to keep a few things in mind.
+There's still a lot to learn about working with these models at scale.
+We need a better guide.

 ## Educational